coresmart/persistencejs/README.md

 Using persistence.js on the server
 ==================================

+Installing `persistence.js` on node is easy using [npm](http://npmjs.org):

+    npm install persistencejs

 Sadly the node.js server environment requires slight changes to `persistence.js` to make it work with multiple database connections: